 When we travel, we prefer to stay with locals through Airbnb to have a deeper connection to the local culture, food and people.
 While in Lisbon, our Airbnb host, out of the blue, graciously offered to teach us how to make a typical Portuguese dish called açorda, which is a type of bread soup.

-Not only did we have an amazing cooking experience, we also enjoyed the meal on her elegantly decorated dining room table, using her fine china piece and not the everyday dishware.
-We felt incredibly special and genuinely welcomed.
+Not only did we have an amazing cooking experience, but we also enjoyed the meal on her elegantly decorated dining room table, using her fine china and not the everyday dishware.
+Read more about our experience with this Portuguese family where we felt incredibly special and genuinely welcome.

 One thing that also surprised us is the number of languages the Portuguese speak.
 While attempting to speak Portuguese, we’ve been constantly surprised when we get a response back in near perfect English.